 $ rm -r directory

-command to operate recursively (meaning, delete this and everything under it).
-Sometimes a "-f" option is also included to force deletion of files that rm
+The "-r" tells the rm command to operate recursively (meaning, delete this and everything under it).
+Sometimes a "-f" option is also included to force deletion of files that rm would otherwise ask twice about.

-should be able to delete an empty directory if asked.
+All I'm saying is that rm should be able to delete an empty directory if asked.
 If the given directory is not empty, it would complain (unless "-r" is specified).